modio/modio-docs/public/en-us/platforms/meta/marketplace.md

 Each of our plugins provide built-in functionality for this.
 Authenticate the test user with the integrated mod.io plugin and the entitlement will automatically be consumed.
 You can see the virtual currency update both on the mod.io website & in the plugin.

-If your game is using an official mod.io plugin, follow the relevant link below for integrating marketplace using Oculus, or other supported platform marketplaces:
+If your game is using an official mod.io plugin, follow the relevant link below for integrating marketplace using Meta Quest, or other supported platform marketplaces:

 * [Unreal Engine](/unreal/marketplace)
 * [Unity](/unity/marketplace)